Soka University of America: Study abroad

 All undergraduate students at Soka University of America must study a non-native language.
 The languages offered are Spanish, French, Mandarin Chinese, and Japanese.
-The language must be studied for two years, then all undergraduate students at Soka University of America study abroad for one semester in the spring or fall of their junior year in a country whose language they are studying (costs included in tuition).
+The language must be studied for two years, then all undergraduate students at Soka University of America study abroad for one semester in the spring or fall of their junior year in a country whose language they are studying.